What does the Partnership Platform contain, and what can I do there?

 When you register with the Partnership Platform, you can create workspaces and join workspaces.
 The workspaces are suitable for a variety of purposes, for example, for organising events, project management, sharing files, joint development or the communications of a regional network, or as a training tool.

 You can create your own workspace.
 It is free, and there are no limits to the number of workspaces you can create or restrictions to their purpose.
-However, the administrators of the Partnership Platform will monitor the platform in particular throughout the beta phase to ensure that the platform is used for the purposes for which it is intended, and that the content created on the platform is not identical to the content already available on the kumppanuusalusta.kotoutuminen.fi and kotoutumisentukena.fi websites.
+However, the administrators of the Partnership Platform will monitor the platform in particular throughout the beta phase to ensure that the platform is used for the purposes for which it is intended.

 You can request to become a member of a workspace by sending a request on the workspace’s homepage.
 Note that the administrators of all workspaces are free to decide whether to accept or reject a request.